Extension - Player Class

 59# ----- MAIN LOOP -----

-1. Change the backpack reference in the fight command to refer to player.backpack
+1. Change the backpack in the fight command so it uses player.backpack instead.

 81 # fight